aws-samples/amazon-location-samples/maplibre-gl-js-vue-amplify-compare-maps/README.md

-# Amazon Location Map Comparison
+# Amazon Location Service Map Comparison
 ![](./image/README.png)

 This sample is used to compare maps provided by Amazon Location.